 Hello.
-My name is Tabitha and I am lazy.
+My name is Tabitha and I am a lazy traveler.
 It all started when… Wait, this isn’t Lazy People Anonymous.
 Nevermind.

 Ask anyone who knows me: in my home life, I am truly lazy.
 Yet whenever I travel somewhere, I feel the need to pretend I’m going to do everything.
 I only end up doing (maybe) half.
 Of course, I do basic research before going, but always pretend that I can be a go-with-the-flow kind of traveler.
 Sometimes I actually can be.
 Other times I get caught in the trap of not being adventurous enough and retreating back to wherever I’m staying.
 This really only happens when I travel alone… unless I make friends in a hostel and they pull me out of my shell.

 I identify as a traveler, but sometimes I’m not sure if I deserve that label.

 …Particularly because of my laziness.
 In my defense, I did have two jobs for awhile and I am generally exhausted.
 So I don’t have as much time as I would like to be able to travel or the energy to plan it, but honestly, that’s barely a valid excuse.
 If you love something and you are passionate about it, you do what you gotta do.
 I say that, but then my laziness likes to waltz back in with a TV remote and pizza.

 You would think, as a lazy traveler, that I would choose trips that are all about relaxation.
 But noooooooo.
 I have to pick the trips where you gotta get out and see/experience things.
 I’m not even good at being a lazy traveler.